Paramount sells Simon & Schuster to private investment firm

 The deal will turn Simon & Schuster into a "standalone private company and will continue to be led by Jonathan Karp, President and CEO and Dennis Eulau, COO and CFO of Simon & Schuster," the statement continues.

-The publishing industry is dominated by a few mega-corporations that, over the decades, have acquired smaller imprints.
+The publishing industry is dominated by a handful of mega-corporations that, over the decades, have acquired smaller imprints.

 Last year, the Department of Justice blocked Penguin Random House from acquiring Simon & Schuster for $2.2 billion.

-Note: This story was edited by Ciera Crawford.